The Shawshank Redemption (1994) Director: Frank Darabont

 One major theme in the film concerns redemption: even in the depths of despair, after being wrongly convicted and thrown in prison for twenty years where he is raped and beaten and taken for granted, Andy keeps a level head and sticks to his plan.
 Every man in prison must have a goal, a hope, or a dream.

-The Shawshank Redemption is such a wonderful film.
+The Shawshank Redemption is a wonderful film.
 It details a harrowing journey and is a bit melodramatic at times, but it is a terrific story, and Tim Robbins and Morgan Freeman deliver excellent performances.
+In a way, it represents the rebirth of the tradition of great Hollywood prison movies.